-Named the “Crown of the Continent Ecosystem” Glacier National Park in Montana is a well-preserved national park featuring over 1 million acres of active glaciers, glacial lakes, alpine meadows, untouched forests, and wildlife.
-With over two million people visiting Glacier National Park each year there is so much to experience and learn.
+Named the “Crown of the Continent Ecosystem” Glacier National Park in Montana is a well-preserved national park.
+It features over 1 million acres of active glaciers, glacial lakes, alpine meadows, untouched forests, and exceptional wildlife.
+With over two million people visiting Glacier Park each year, there is so much to experience and learn.

 Here are some basic facts and information about the history of Glacier National Park.